FabricMC/fabric-docs/develop/items/custom-item-interactions.md

 An `InteractionResult` tells the game the status of the event, whether it was passed/ignored, failed or successful.

-A succesful interaction can also be used to transform the stack in hand.
+A successful interaction can also be used to transform the stack in hand.

 ```java
 ItemStack heldStack = user.getStackInHand(hand);